eniac/Flightplan/README.md

     <br />Contact us if raw data is needed, it's big.
     - The **power measurement** [method](power_measurements/README.md) and [setup](power_measurements/wemo_instructions.md) used in our testbed experiments.

+To find out more visit our [project site](https://flightplan.cis.upenn.edu/).

 ## License
 [Apache 2.0](LICENSE)